COVID-19: Updates & Information

 - can enter the Czech Republic without the need to prove the purpose of entry or to limit the duration of stay on the territory.
 However,

 - If the EU citizen stayed in the last 14 days for more than 12 hours in the red zone country, after the entry to the Czech Republic he or she has the obligation to contact a respective regional hygiene station, undergo a PCR test and submit the test result to the regional hygiene station within 72 hours from the day of entry;

 - If the EU citizen stayed only in the green zone country, after the entry to the Czech Republic, he or she has no additional obligations from the epidemiological point of view.

-- As of August 24, 2020: Spain is removed from the list of countries with a low risk of COVID-19 (The autonomous community of the Canary Islands are however exempt from this measure.)
+- as of September 14, 2020: Spain was removed from the list of countries with a low risk of Covid-19.

 - There is an obligation to immediately contact the regional hygiene station* after coming to the Czech Republic by telephone and immediately undergo a PCR test for SARS CoV-2 at your own expense.